Zona Volcànica de la Garrotxa Natural Park

-The Zona Volcànica de la Garrotxa Natural Park (Catalan: Parc Natural de la Zona Volcànica de la Garrotxa) is a natural park area covering a Holocene volcanic field (also known as the Olot volcanic field) in Catalonia, northeastern Spain.
-The volcanos, of which there are about forty within the park, are no longer active, with the last eruption (Croscat) occurring about 11,000 years ago.
+The Zona Volcànica de la Garrotxa Natural Park (Catalan: Parc Natural de la Zona Volcànica de la Garrotxa) is a natural park area covering a Holocene volcanic field (also known as the Garrotxa volcanic field or Olot volcanic field) in Catalonia, northeastern Spain.
+The volcanoes, of which there are about forty within the park, are no longer active, with the last eruption (Croscat) occurring about 11,000 years ago.
 However, the region is still seismically active, and a large earthquake in 1428 caused damage to buildings and twenty deaths in Barcelona, 90 km to the south.
 More recent earthquakes in 1901 and 1902 caused shaking but little damage.

 The park covers 12,093.02 hectares, and includes territory from eleven municipalities in the comarca of Garrotxa.
 The built-up areas of Olot, Santa Pau, Sant Joan les Fonts and Castellfollit de la Roca are completely surrounded by the park.
 Including these urban areas, the population of the park is more than 40,000 people, and the economic development of the zone is one of the objectives of the park management, while trying to avoid the damage caused by quarrying, urban sprawl and illegal waste disposal.
 Some 980.86 ha of the park, including the best preserved volcanic cones, are fully protected as nature reserves.

 Geology

 The Garrotxa field is a monogenetic volcanic field, with each volcano representing a single period of eruption.
-The field became active about 700,000 years ago, and is the most recent expression of volcanic activity in northeastern Catalonia, which dates back 10 million years.
+The field became active about 700,000 years ago, and is the most recent example of volcanic activity in northeastern Catalonia, which dates back 10 million years.
+It contains numerous tossols.